ppy/osu-wiki/news/2026/2026-05-16-new-featured-artist-dandeless.md

 ### dandeless - selfportrait

-No matter what difficulty you're looking for, [this spread](https://osu.ppy.sh/beatmapsets/2462081) hosted by [Kojio](https://osu.ppy.sh/users/2054596) has you covered.
+No matter what difficulty you're looking for, [this spread](https://osu.ppy.sh/beatmapsets/2462081) hosted by ::Kojio::{ user-id=2054596 } has you covered.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>